-6. How to apply the Test
+8. How to apply the common law dominant impression test

-- The "Common Law Dominant Impression Grid" (the Grid), in Annexure B, sets out twenty of the more common indicators in tabular form and is not meant to be exhaustive.
+The "common law dominant impression grid" (the Grid), in Annexure B, sets out 20 of the more common indicators in tabular form and is not meant to be exhaustive.
 The indicators are interrelated as it will be found that some are subcategories of others or only differ marginally from others.
 Depending on the circumstances, some indicators may become irrelevant, while others may become more relevant, in time.
-The indicators point to whether or not there has been the "acquisition of productive capacity" (i.e. of labour power, capacity to work, or simply effort).
-They have been classified into three categories, namely, near conclusive i.e. those relating "most directly to the acquisition of productive capacity", persuasive i.e. those establishing "the degree of control of the work environment", and resonant of either an employee/employer relationship or an independent contractor/client relationship, which are relevant.
+The indicators point to whether or not there has been the "acquisition of productive capacity" (that is, of labour power, capacity to work, or simply effort).
+They have been classified into three categories, namely, -

+- near-conclusive (those relating "most directly to the acquisition of productive capacity"); - persuasive (those establishing "the degree of control of the work environment"); - resonant of either an employee/employer relationship or an independent contractor/client relationship, whichever is relevant.

 This classification and weighting is intended to assist assessors and auditors in making the determination.
-The weightings are based on SARS' assessment as to what is appropriate and fair to an employee vs. independent contractor determination for the purposes of withholding employees' tax. - The Grid breaks the employee vs. independent contractor spectrum into twenty subspectra.
+The weightings are based on SARS' assessment as to what is appropriate and fair to an employee vs independent contractor determination for the purposes of withholding employees' tax.

+The Grid breaks the employee vs independent contractor spectrum into 20 subspectra.
 The typical employee and the typical independent contractor represent the polar opposites of a spectrum.
-The Grid is a guide and should not be used as a checklist according to which a certain "score" is determined to come to a conclusion.
+The Grid is a guide and should not be used as a checklist to determine a certain "score" to come to a conclusion.
 Each indicator must in itself be analysed with due regard for the particular context (kind of industry, kind of business, kind of customer, kind of worker), and how the business actually operates.
 The assessor must analyse the employment relationship in the light of all the indicators and their relative weightings, and arrive at a dominant impression, in favour of either the acquisition by the employer of the worker's productive capacity (effort), or of the result of the worker's productive capacity.
-This dominant impression will be the basis for classification of the relationship as either an employee relationship or an independent contractor relationship. - 6.3 The key to the exercise is flexibility, practicality, and gathering as much information as possible through thorough investigation.
-The client and the worker (or business) must be required to furnish a detailed motivation (preferably on affidavit) as to why any particular indicator does not indicate what it apparently does.
+This dominant impression will be the basis for classification of the relationship as either an employee relationship or an independent contractor relationship.

+The keys to the exercise are flexibility, practicality, and gathering as much information as possible through thorough investigation.
+The client and the worker (or business) must be required to provide a detailed motivation (preferably an affidavit) as to why any particular indicator does not indicate what it apparently does.
 The assessor/auditor should interview (and take affidavits from) not only the parties to the contract, but also closely connected third parties (any labour brokerage, employment agency, immediate supervisors, co-workers, trade union organisers and shop stewards active in the workplace, any works committee, bargaining council, and so on).
 The assessor's/auditor's conclusion must be supported by the information gathered.
 It is not sufficient to record a mere "gut feeling".

-7. The Common Law Dominant Impression Indicators (the Indicators)
+9. The common law dominant impression indicators (the indicators)

-7.1 Near conclusive indicators of the acquisition of productive capacity (i.e. of employee status or non-independent business status)
+9.1 Near-conclusive indicators of the acquisition of productive capacity (i.e. of employee status or non-independent business status)

-The indicators in this category provide insight into the quality of control, the nature of financial relations, and the degree of exclusivity of the relationship.
+The indicators in this category provide insight into the quality of control, the nature of financial relations and the degree of exclusivity of the relationship.
 This category of indicator is nearly conclusive because the indicators are considered to be the deciding factors in distinguishing between the acquisition of the worker's productive capacity (employee) as opposed to the result (independent contractor).
-The indicators are:
+These indicators are:

-7.1.1 Control of Manner
+9.1.1 Control of manner